-Superior Court of the State of California, County of Notice of Intent to Escheat Unclaimed Funds on Deposit With or Held by the Court pursuant to Government Code § 68084.1 You are hereby advised that the Superior Court has funds on deposit in <the fund="" held="" in="" is="" it="" which=""> in the amount of <aggregate amount="" eligible="" escheat="" to=""> that have not been claimed for at least three years since the payment was issued or the funds first became eligible for distribution.
-Pursuant to Gov. Code § 68084.1(a), the funds will become the property of the Superior Court if the owner(s) fail to present a claim or file a verified complaint seeking the recovery of the funds by <insert date="" of="" publication="">, a date not less than 45 days nor more than 60 days after first publication of this notice.
-The individual amounts and details of the unclaimed property are published on the court's website at <insert escheatment="" link="" to="" webpage="">.</insert></insert></aggregate></the> If you believe that you, or a person for whom you are a legal guardian or representative, are entitled to all or a portion of the funds held by the Superior Court, you must submit the claim forms available on the Court's website or file and serve a verified complaint no later than <insert date="" of="" publication="">.
+Superior Court of the State of California, County of

+Notice of Intent to Escheat Unclaimed Funds on Deposit With or Held by the Court under Government Code § 68084.1

+You are hereby advised that the Superior Court has funds on deposit in <the fund in which it is held> in the amount of <aggregate amount eligible to escheat> that have not been claimed for at least three years since the payment was issued or the funds first became eligible for distribution.
+Under Gov. Code § 68084.1(a), the funds will become the property of the Superior Court if the owner(s) fail to present a claim or file a verified complaint seeking the recovery of the funds by <insert date of publication>, a date not less than 45 days nor more than 60 days after first publication of this notice.
+The individual amounts and details of the unclaimed property are published on the court's website at <insert link to escheatment webpage>.

+If you believe that you, or a person for whom you are a legal guardian or representative, are entitled to all or a portion of the funds held by the Superior Court, you must submit the claim forms available on the Court's website or file and serve a verified complaint no later than <insert date of publication>.
 The claim forms will include the claimants name, address, amount of claim, basis for the claim, and reason why a prior claim for the funds was not made.
-The claim forms must be submitted before the date designated herein.</insert> More information, including claim forms and instructions for filing a claim, is available on the Court's website at <insert escheatment="" link="" to="" webpage="">.
-Claims and inquiries related to escheatment can be emailed to <insert address="" designated="" email=""> or mailed to the Superior Court of California, County of Finance Division, at <street>, <city>, CA <zip>.</zip></city></street></insert></insert>
+The claim forms must be submitted before the date designated herein.

+More information, including claim forms and instructions for filing a claim, is available on the Court's website at <insert link to escheatment webpage>.
+Claims and inquiries related to escheatment can be emailed to <insert designated email address> or mailed to the Superior Court of California, County of Finance Division, at <street>, <city>, CA <zip>.